theshteves/stevenkneiser.com/blog/links.md

 This list continues to evolve today & I still fight the temptation to bloat it over time.
 I publish smaller best-of's, but **this is a permanent home for my most shared links.** There's enough recency bias on the worldwide web.
 These ideas have withstood the test of [my] time (...& attention-span).

-> NOTE: looking back, this list naturally ended up more US-centric than I'd prefer.
-Check out this [world map scaled by population](https://ourworldindata.org/world-population-cartogram) & this [animated world map of twitter activity over one month (2013)](https://vimeo.com/347801005) _...only one channel & in 2013!_ **The internet isn't just your country**, but effectively one of its own.
-Those visualizations will give you a better feel for your fellow citizens of the web.
-You'll bump into more of them each year.
+> NOTE: despite my best efforts, this list ended up more US-centric than I'd prefer.
+Check out this [world map scaled by population](https://ourworldindata.org/world-population-cartogram) & this [animated world map of twitter activity over one month (2013)](https://vimeo.com/347801005) _...only one channel & in 2013!_
+>
+> **The internet isn't just your country**.
+Really, it's become one of its own.
+Those links will give you a better feel for your fellow citizens of the web.
+You'll bump into more of us each year.

 <div class="w-full text-center text-8xl">🌎🌍🌏</div>